• Skip to main content

 To begin the process, you must report the details of your workplace injury to your supervisor and request the claim form that Arizona law says an employer must provide.

-After your employer has been notified of the injury, they are required to file an Employer’s Report of Injury to the Industrial Commision of Arizona.
+After your employer has been notified of the injury, they are required to file an Employer’s Report of Injury with the Industrial Commission of Arizona.
 (Note: This form is different from a claim form.)

 Your employer’s workers’ compensation insurance carrier is then notified of the claim and has 21 days to accept or deny compensation.